techge/kiscap2amqp/README.md

 ## TODO

-* enable using of .yaml config file
+* enable use of config file
-* enable setting of routing key (use uuid or name)
 * logging to RabbitMQ
 * accepting commands via RabbitMQ
 * allow setting channel by parameter